 Get in touch with Cartwright King’s Criminal Defence team now.

-The Crime and Disorder Act 1998, sets out that an assault [and other offences] becomes racially aggravated if:
+The Crime and Disorder Act 1998 states that an offence becomes racially aggravated if:

 - The offence is motivated – wholly or partly – by hostility towards members of a racial or religious group based on their membership of that group.

 If these elements are established in addition to proof of the assault, then the assault you have been alleged to have committed is racially aggravated.
 Once racial aggravation is proved, the Court’s sentencing powers increase.
 For example, “common assault”, which alone can only be heard in the Magistrates Court and carries a maximum of 6 months imprisonment, becomes a case that could go to the Crown Court where the maximum is two years imprisonment.
 Penalties for other assaults increase when they are said to be racially aggravated.
 Courts must indicate that they have specifically increased the sentence to account for the aggravating feature.

 In such a case, it is imperative to have expert legal advice to reduce the chances of any difficulties later in the trial.

 How Cartwright King Can Help You